100 Notable alumni of

 -

-Antony Auclair is a Canadian former professional gridiron football tight end.
+Antony Auclair is a Canadian former professional football player who was a tight end in the National Football League (NFL).
 He played university football at Université Laval, and was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2017, with whom he won Super Bowl LV in 2020.
-He also played in the National Football League (NFL) for the Houston Texans.
+He also played in the NFL for the Houston Texans.

 -